 We're talking about the system.

-Okay, so now the question is if that's true, and if the Republican Party, criminal justice reform, historically black colleges, opportunity zones, et cetera, et cetera, all the things that Donald Trump did when he was president that no Democrat, Joe Biden and Barack Obama never got that done.
+Okay, so now the question is, if that's true, and if the Republican Party, criminal justice reform, historically black colleges, opportunity zones, et cetera, et cetera, all the things that Donald Trump did when he was president that no Democrat, Joe Biden and Barack Obama never got that done.

-I don't remember you or Kareem out there when Democrats were in office saying this about Joe and Barack.
+And I just, I don't remember hearing, and I've known you for a while, Pastor Scott, I don't remember you or Kareem out there when Democrats were in office saying this about Joe and Barack.

-Sean, I own my own radio station.
+So I own my own radio station.

-I have a radio station, and I shouted against Barack Obama loud and long on that radio station.
+I have a radio station and I shouted against Barack Obama loud and long on that radio station.

 I've known Donald Trump since 2011.

-He was gonna run in 2012.
+He was going to run in 2012.

 I was with him then.